Paradis Latin: History

 Paradis Latin goes back to 1802, when the First Consul Napoleon Bonaparte built the Latin Theater, on the rue des Fossés-Saint-Victor, and opened in 1803.
-In 1830, the Latin Theater became one of the highlights of the Parisian nights where artists, bourgeois, writers, poets, journalists, politicians, intellectuals, students, workers, merchants, aristocrats ...
-Honoré de Balzac, Alexandre Dumas, Alexandre Dumas fils and Prosper Mérimée were regulars.
+In 1830, the Latin Theater became one of the highlights of the Parisian nights where artists, bourgeois, writers, poets, journalists, politicians, intellectuals, students, workers, merchants, and aristocrats met.
+Famous regulars included Honoré de Balzac, Alexandre Dumas, Alexandre Dumas fils and Prosper Mérimée.

 It was destroyed by a fire during the Franco-Prussian War of 1870, when Prussian Chancellor Otto von Bismarck besieged Paris.
 Its ruins remained for 17 years.

 In 1887, during the preparation of the Paris Exhibition of 1889, Gustave Eiffel reconstructed the theater at the same time as his tower.
-The new hall was inaugurated on Sunday, January 20, 1889, under the name of Paradis Latin, and was a complete poster every night, presenting revues and ballets.
-The year of the Exposition was a happy year for the Parisian show with among others: the Mandrake, a very acclaimed piece whose heroine of the evening was Yvette Guilbert, immortalized by Toulouse Lautrec, who for several months was the star of the Song, and would become the interpreter of the composer Léon Xanrof.
+The new hall was inaugurated on Sunday, January 20, 1889, under the name of Paradis Latin and started presenting nightly revues and ballets.
+The same year the Paradis Latin put on a production of the Mandrake, starring singer Yvette Guilbert, who would later become the interpreter of the composer Léon Xanrof.

 As a direct competitor to Paradis Latin, cafés-concerts, more numerous than ever, all gave the same stereotyped spectacle.
 There was a beginning of the songs which invariably produced in front of the public, the comic-troupier, the poivrot, the gummeuse, the peasant comic, the patriotic singer.
 The directors of Paradis Latin then had the idea to call on acrobats, balancers, jugglers, contortionists, Chinese shadow-makers to complete and enrich their show.
 The new formula held only a few seasons.

 In 1894, the great hall of the Paradis Latin closed its doors.
 Only the brasserie, starring Chopinette, a pupil of Bruant but with neither talent nor authority, and his clientele, largely made of students, did not allow him to survive beyond 1903.
 The immense location became a warehouse.

 At the beginning of the 20th century, Montmartre is now the fashionable district of Paris.
 The Paradis Latin suffers from this displacement and becomes an industrial area with glassmakers and faience potters who settle there.

-The glass-maker Charles Leune bought the place to install his workshop there.
-In 1930 a pharmaceutical company acquired it but left the place unoccupied for a long time.
+The glass-maker Charles Leune bought the Paradis Latin to install his workshop there.
+In 1930 a pharmaceutical company acquired it but left the place unoccupied.